bahaidev/bahaiwritings/README.md

 The copies should be the same except that the `dependencies` property in the `bower.json` is not set in the latter.

-# Todos
+# To-dos

 1. ONGOING: Ensure `notextbrowser` branch is kept up to date with `master` besides the `bower.json` difference.

-1. Change schema references (in both `bahaiwritings` branches) to point to absolute URLs so as to be independent of repository/branch (rather than their current assumption of being utilized within textbrowser).
+1. Change schema references (in both `bahaiwritings` branches) to point to absolute URLs so as to be independent of repository/branch (rather than their current assumption of being utilized within `TextBrowser`).

-1. When textbrowser handles the recent localization changes to files.json (and languages.json, site.json), and table/field-specific to metadata (or schema?) files, delete `pre-locale-changes` branch (and merge `master` into `notextbrowser` branch) as well as deleting `locale-division` branch from textbrowser once merged into its `master` branch.
+1. When `TextBrowser` handles the recent localization changes to files.json (and languages.json, site.json), and table/field-specific to metadata (or schema?) files, delete `pre-locale-changes` branch (and merge `master` into `notextbrowser` branch) as well as deleting `locale-division` branch from `TextBrowser` once merged into its `master` branch.

-1. Once stabilized, target `textbrowser` dependency by tagged version.
+1. Once stabilized, target `TextBrowser` dependency by tagged version.

 1. Once implemented, apply `prefer_alias` to Qur'an and Bible